Eldritch Instinct System Reference Document (v0.5)

 Some tomes might contain instructions for casting spells, which take 2d6 days to learn.

-Casting a spell can cost MP, WIL or require a Sanity or Fortitude save.
-If you cast a spell, but do not have sufficient MP, subtract the remainder from your HP instead.
+Casting a spell can cost MP, WIL, and generate Insight or Broken notches.
+If you cast a spell, but do not have sufficient MP, subtract the remainder from your STR instead.
 You regenerate 1 MP per hour.

 Some spells require you to win an opposed WIL save against your target.
-If you successfully cast a spell that was opposed by someone’s WIL, increase your WIL by 1d6.
+If you successfully cast a spell that was opposed by someone’s WIL, increase your WIL by 1 if you fail a second WIL save.

 Miscast Table